 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the Win.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: Win.exe is not essential for Windows and will often cause problems.
 Win.exe is located in a subfolder of the user's profile folder.

 There is no file information.
 The program is not visible.
 The Win.exe file is not a Windows system file.
-The process starts when Windows starts (see Registry key: MACHINE\Run, win.ini, Run, MACHINE\RunServices, RunOnce, MACHINE\User Shell Folders).
-Win.exe is able to monitor applications, connect to the Internet and record keyboard and mouse inputs.
-Therefore the technical security rating is 59% dangerous, however you should also read the user reviews.
+The process starts when Windows starts (see Registry key: MACHINE\Run, win.ini, Run, User Shell Folders, MACHINE\RunServices, RunOnce, MACHINE\User Shell Folders).
+Win.exe is able to monitor applications, record keyboard and mouse inputs and manipulate other programs.
+Therefore the technical security rating is 63% dangerous, however you should also read the user reviews.